microsoft/AcademicContent/Labs/Azure Services/Azure Blockchain Service/Azure Blockchain Service.md

 	_Creating a blockchain member_

 	The protocol that you selected is [Quorum](https://blockchainatberkeley.blog/introduction-to-quorum-blockchain-for-the-financial-sector-58813f84e88c), which is currently the only validation protocol supported in Azure Blockchain Service.
 A protocol is a way in which transactions are validated on a blockchain.
-Some popular ones include Proof-of-Work, Proof-of-Authority, and Proof-of-Stake.
+Popular protocols include Proof-of-Work, Proof-of-Authority, and Proof-of-Stake.
 Each protocol emphasizes different aspects of transaction validation, but have trade-offs related to performance and scalability.
-Other protocols will be added in the future.
+Other protocols will likely be added to Azure Blockchain Service in the future.

 1. Review the settings presented to you, and then click **Create**.